Best Deviled Eggs Recipe – How to Make Deviled Eggs

 What to Do With Leftovers Deviled Eggs

 Deviled eggs are highly perishable.
 You should refrigerate them within two hours of preparation, and even sooner if it’s a hot day.
-Properly stored deviled eggs will only stay good in the refrigerator for 3-4 days maximum.
+Properly stored deviled eggs will only stay good in the refrigerator for 1-2 days maximum.
 To store them, place the eggs in a single layer in an airtight container or on a serving platter covered tightly with plastic wrap.
-If you have them refrigerated before severing, hold off on garnishing the eggs until just before serving them for optimal freshness.
+If you have them refrigerated before severing, hold off on garnishing the eggs until just before serving for optimal freshness.

 Other Great Recipes